AS Cannes: History

 Though the departure of Zidane and others did hurt the club, Cannes still had a solid core of players, which included veterans André Amitrano, William Ayache, Franck Durix, and Adick Koot and youngsters Johan Micoud, Patrick Vieira, David Jemmali and Laurent Macquet.
 The group effectively lived up to club expectations by finishing second in its group in the second division.
 Due to having more points than the second-place finisher in the other group, Cannes were back in Division 1.
 In the club's return, Cannes finished in a respectable ninth-place position for the 1994–95 season under manager Safet Sušić.
 The next season didn't start well, with Sušić getting sacked in September 1995.
 Ultimately, Cannes finished 14th that season.
 In the off-season heading into the 1996–97, Vieira departed the club for Italy, Durix ventured to Japan, and Ayache retired.
 Cannes struggled to replace the departed players and, subsequently, finished in 15th place for the season.
 Midway through the campaign, Micoud left the club for Bordeaux.
 After the season, Jammeli followed suit and also joined Bordeaux.
-The resulting departure of all the club's youth talent ultimately led to its downfall with Cannes finishing dead last in the 1997–98 season.
+The resulting departure of all the club's youth talent ultimately led to its downfall with Cannes finishing last in the 1997–98 season.
 Since the club's relegation in 1998, Cannes have yet to return to the first division of French football.

 On 1 July 2014, Cannes were officially excluded from professional football in France after a ruling from the Direction Nationale du Contrôle de Gestion relating to the club's financial situation.
 For the 2015–16 season, the remnants of Cannes played in the Division of Honor, in the Mediterranean Regional League of the French football system.

 On June 26, 2023, it was announced that AS Cannes will become part of The Friedkin Group, which also includes AS Roma football club.
-The Friedkin family will purchase a majority of the club’s shares, and Ryan Friedkin will become the new president of Association Sportive Cannes Football SAS, which will manage the National 2 men’s team.
+The Friedkin family will purchase a majority of the club's shares, and Ryan Friedkin will become the new president of Association Sportive Cannes Football SAS, which will manage the National 2 men's team.
 The Sports Association, which is in charge of the women's section and amateurs, will hold 2% ownership and be chaired by Anny Courtade.